Structure and geometry of the tableaux algebra: The tableaux algebra

 We denote that $T$ is less than or equal to $T'$ by $T \preceq T'$.
 It is straightforward to check that this is indeed a total order.
-Abusing notation, we also denote by $\preceq$ the lexicographic order on tuples of elements of $\SSYT_m^n$.
+The lexicographic order induced by $\preceq$ on tuples of elements of $\SSYT_m^n$ will also be denoted by $\preceq$, as per the usual abuse of notation.

 \begin{remark} We observe that an analogous total order on tableaux can be defined by comparing the rows instead of the columns of the tableaux.
 In particular, as described in Remark~\ref{rema:compatible-total-orders}, this row order is compatible with the upcoming interpretation of the tableaux algebra as a subalgebra of a polynomial ring.
 Translating the column order from tableaux to polynomials is more involved, but as it is more natural given our presentation of $\A{n}{m}$, we choose to use it instead. \end{remark}